nevetS/2012-Election-Results/readme.md

 have a look at ca_pres.js for how it works, or reference the [pjscrape quickstart page](http://nrabinowitz.github.com/pjscrape/#quickstart)

-Once that's done, add the appropriate line to pjscrape.bat: phantomjs-1.7.0-windows\phantomjs.exe nrabinowitz-pjscrape-19fd7c1\pjscrape.js ca_pres.js
+Once that's done, add the appropriate line to pjscrape.bat.

+The format is: path-to-pahntomjs.exe path-to-pjscrape.js path-to-scrapingJavascriptFile

+  phantomjs-1.7.0-windows\phantomjs.exe nrabinowitz-pjscrape-19fd7c1\pjscrape.js ca_pres.js